scalabridgelondon/scalabridgelondon.org/projects.md

 title: Projects
 ---

 Most of our members choose to spend their time working on projects.
-At the start of each term brainstorm a set of projects; join in the discussion in Discord to get your ideas on the list.
+At the start of each term we brainstorm a set of projects.
+Choices are listed below by term.
+Join in the discussion on Discord to get your ideas on the list.

 ## Autumn 2025